hashicorp/vault/website/source/docs/secrets/rabbitmq/index.html.md

 ## Quick Start

-The first step to using the PostgreSQL backend is to mount it.
+The first step to using the RabbitMQ backend is to mount it.
 Unlike the `generic` backend, the `rabbitmq` backend is not mounted by default.

 ```text